johannheyne/wordpress-toolset/docs/yerrespfontsize.markdown

 YerRespFontSize
 ===========

-Set a fontsize by data attribut that behaves linear to the changes of the elmentes width.
+Scales fontsize depending on element width.
+Set a reference fontsize by data attribut that behaves linear to the changes of the elmentes width.
 The fontsize of `data-rfz="60"` is relative to fontsize of `60` pixels on `960` pixel element width.

 ````html
 <h1 data-rfz="60">Headline</h1>